Staffel–Siershahn railway: History

 The Rhenish Railway Company (Rheinische Eisenbahn-Gesellschaft, RhE) planned the line and also received the concession to build it.
 It was opened to Staffel on 30 May 1884, by which time the Prussian state railways had taken over operations of the RhE.
 The Prussian government took control of the RhE on 1 January 1886.

 The Lower Westerwald Railway connected to the Hadamar–Limburg line in Staffel.
 The Lower Westerwald Railway connected with the Brexbach Valley Railway (Brexbachtalbahn), which connected to the East Rhine Railway (Rechte Rheinstrecke) in Siershahn.

+In 2017 intensive renovation works took place at Sandbachtal-bridge near Niedererbach stop to conserve it, which is a listed building.
+Four million Euros have been invested.